-- a climate change Vulnerability Assessment, approved in 2021, (rebrand.ly/dava24) that identifies risks posed by multiple hazards to Delta communities and a variety of regional assets, including agriculture, community facilities and services, water management and flood control infrastructure, parks and recreation, transportation, water supply, and ecosystems. - 2. a regional Adaptation Plan that identifies a range of actions that would improve regional resilience to climate change, with a focus on human safety and wellbeing.
+- 1. a climate change Vulnerability Assessment, released in 2021, that identifies risks posed by multiple hazards to Delta communities and a variety of regional assets, including agriculture, community facilities and services, water management and flood control infrastructure, parks and recreation, transportation, water supply, and ecosystems. - 2. a regional Adaptation Plan, released in 2025, that identifies a range of actions that would improve regional resilience to climate change, with a focus on human safety and wellbeing.